JanNordskog/Greenhouse-2023/protocol.md

 ## The architecture

 TODO - show the general architecture of your network.
-Which part is a server?
+Which part is a serverTest?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.